dashbird/site/content/knowledge-base/architectural-patterns/serverless-functions-composition-strategies.md

 * Persist the user data in a database store
 * Send a message to validate the user e-mail address
-* Notify a webhook to track marketing campaign performance (conversion from lead to subscribed user)
+* Notify a webhook to track marketing campaign performance (conversion from lead to a subscribed user)

 If each of these _tasks_ should be performed by isolated and independent components, how should we coordinate them together?

 A flat, simple implementation would be having a function running behind an API and coordinating all other tasks sequentially.
-We will se next why this implementation is sub-optimal, but please check the diagram below first:
+We will see next why this implementation is sub-optimal, but please check the diagram below first:

 ![Sequential Composition](/images/knowledge-base/architecture/composition-sequential-architecture.png)